ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Memory.md

-Memory is the storage space that a program uses to store its functions, variables, etc. It exists both in the virtual space and physical, with the physical space being slower but having far
+Memory is the storage space that a program uses to store its functions, variables, etc. It exists both in the virtual space and physical, with the physical space being slower but having far greater quantity of storage.

 **Multiprogramming** is when multiple programs are ready to run at the same time.
 The CPU can only actually run one process, so virtualization ([[OS Basics]]) is used to allow for multiprogramming.
 An address space is used to virtualize memory for a process.